sporto/elm-tutorial/README.md

 __A tutorial on developing single page web applications (SPAs) with [Elm](http://elm-lang.org/).__

-__I'm in the process of updating this tutorial to 0.17.__ This is a work in progress.
+__I'm in the process of updating this tutorial to Elm 0.17.__ This is a work in progress.
 Please see notes above each page to know what covers 0.17 already.

 This tutorial covers: